 |Running time:||Approx. 117 min.|

-Leipzig, shortly after the fall of communism: in a time when the GDR had just disappeared and the new Germany was not quite there yet, young people in particular lack stability and prospects for the future, but at the same time everything seems possible due to the fall of the Berlin Wall.
-It is a wild time, which is for Dani (Merlin Rose), Mark (Joel Basman), Rico (Julius Nitschkoff), Paul (Frederic Haselon) and Pitbull (Marcel Heuperman) also the most beautiful time of their still young life.
-They enjoy new freedoms, experiment with alcohol and drugs, discover love and still have space in their minds for small and big dreams.
-But the more they are confronted with violence, disappointments and losses, the less room there is for dreams…
+Leipzig, shortly after the fall of the Wall: at a time when the GDR had just disappeared and the new Germany was not quite there, young people in particular lack a foothold and prospects for the future, but at the same time the fall of the Wall makes everything seem possible.
+It is a wild time, which for Dani (Merlin Rose), Mark (Joel Basman), Rico (Julius Nitschkoff), Paul (Frederic Haselon) and Pitbull (Marcel Heuperman) is also the best time of their young lives.
+They enjoy new freedoms, experiment with alcohol and drugs, discover love and still have room in their heads for dreams big and small.
+But the more they are confronted with violence, disappointments and losses, the less room there is left for dreams.

-There is no question that Dresen succeeded very well in making the feeling of a radical change palpable.
-This manifests itself not only in social form through the fall of the Berlin Wall, but also for the boys of Danis Clique in a very personal way through the step from teenager to adulthood.
-The film illustrates very well how the young people here in search of themselves lose themselves more and more, threatening to drift deeper and deeper into a whirlpool of violence, frustration and lack of perspective.
-This is mostly played convincingly and also radiates a certain authenticity through the good coordination of camera, editing and music.
+There is no question that Dresen has succeeded very well in making the feeling of an upheaval palpable.
+This manifests itself not only in social form through the fall of the wall, but for the boys of Dani's clique also in a very personal way through the step from teenager to adulthood.
+The film illustrates very well how the young people here lose themselves more and more in their search for themselves, threatening to drift deeper and deeper into a whirlpool of violence, frustration and lack of perspective.
+For the most part, this is convincingly acted and also radiates a certain authenticity through the good coordination of camera, editing and music.

-However, it also has to be said that the movie loses itself in some scenes too much in trivialities or seems too bulky in its effort to be close to reality in order to be able to convince.
-For viewers who sniff into a world that is already strange to them, the whole thing becomes extremely exhausting in such moments.
-It's difficult to identify with the characters and their stories, which leads to a distance that significantly diminishes any intensity inherent in the staging.
+However, it must also be said that in some scenes the film loses itself too much in trivia or seems too unwieldy in its efforts to be close to reality to still be convincing.
+For viewers, who are getting a taste of a world that is foreign to them anyway, the whole thing becomes extremely exhausting at such moments.
+It's hard to identify with the characters and their stories, leading to a distance that significantly diminishes any intensity inherent in the production.